Andcool-Systems/File-uploader/README.md

 ## API Documentation

 The API is currently hosted at [fu.andcool.ru](https://fu.andcool.ru/).
 Page redirection is handled through the nginx proxy server.
-The API consists of 2 pathes:
+The API consists of 2 paths:

 - `/file/` – Endpoint where all files are located.
 - `/api/` – Main API endpoint